SACHSTech/processing-cpt-solo/README.md

 # Those who remain Game

 Those who Remain is a 2D retro style zombie game.
-The year is 2028 and the E.Fungi mushroom has escaped from a lab.
-The mushroom works by infecting the host's brain and converts them into bloodthirsty E.Fungoids.
-The disease spread through the world like wildfire, destroying society.
-You are a soldiers working in the Canadian Armed Forces and have been tasked to deliver a message to the survivors in Toronto.
-However, your car broke down in the middle of a traffic intersection and now the E.Fungoids smell their delicious lunch.
-A helicopter is coming to rescue you but it will take some time.
+The year is 2028 and the E.Fungi mushroom has escaped from a lab and infected the whole world, converting them into bloodthirsty E.Fungoids!
+You are one of the few survivors who remain.

+While you were driving to Toronto, your car broke down in the middle of a road and the E.Fungoids are hungry.
+A helicopter is coming to rescue you but it will take some time arrive.
-Can you defend yourself for long enough until your rescue helicopter arrives or will you be overrun by the hordes of infected?
+Can you defend yourself for long enough will you be overrun by the hordes of infected?

 CONTROLS: